-Problems at second US firm tied to meningitis outbreakNovember 12th, 2012 in Diseases, Conditions, Syndromes /
+Problems at second US firm tied to meningitis outbreakNovember 12, 2012 by Mira Oberman in Medicine & Health / Diseases, Conditions, Syndromes

 US federal health inspectors said Monday they have uncovered serious problems at a second Massachusetts pharmacy run by some of the same people whose tainted drugs caused a deadly meningitis outbreak.